criswell/uca-gpl/DEVELOPMENT.md

 In the previous Linux client agent we had a tight, central loop which managed the processing of the agent's commands.
 The downside to this design was that expanding it or adding new features was difficult and required reworking the central loop.
-For the Unified agent, we tried to avoid this problem by using entities we call "atoms".
+In the Windows client, we had multiple processes for handling basic interactions with CCMS.
+For the Unified agent, we tried to avoid these problems by using entities we call "atoms".

+An "atom" is an object which defines some activity in the client agent which we desire to execute atomically.

+> It should be noted that the client agent does not ensure atomicity in the
+> atoms defined in its queue.
+Instead, it assumes the atom's developer is
+> properly executing and setting atomic flags as necessary.
+The client agent
+> will simply treat each atom as if it is atomic.
+The actual atomicity is
+> an implimentation detail.

-Each atom is derived from the atom base class, @ref clientagent.steward.atom.Atom
+Each atom is derived from the atom base class,
+@ref clientagent.steward.atom.Atom .
+This base class defines a specific way to interface with atoms in the system.